buemura/findit/server/README.md

 _Make sure to check the environment variables_
 For testing environment, it is recomended to use docker.

-- To install the dependencies `npm install`
-- To build the Docker image `docker-compose build`
-- To run the Docker Compose `docker-compose up -d`
-- To run the database migrations `npx sequelize-cli db:migrate`
+Run the Dockerize Script in bash.

-- To run the database seeders `npx sequelize-cli db:seed:all`
+- To run the dockerize script `npm run docker`

 ### Production environment